Wants to Meet Up

 I'm Andrew, an architect from Manchester in the United Kingdom.
 I've recently finished my postgraduate studies in Architecture after 10 years and am about to embark on abit of an adventure.
-Officially moving to Vancouver, British Columbia in May 2015 from which I plan to explore the Pacific North West for a couple of months and attend Burning Man festival in Nevada before finding work and a place where I can start hosting.
+Just moved to Vancouver, British Columbia after an epic road trip across the Pacific North West and month long attendance at Burning Man festival in Nevada.
+Currently finding a job and place to live before I can start hosting again!
+After Canada, I plan to road trip through Central and South America, eventually working in Santiago, Chile.

 I'm extremely passionate about architecture and over the course of the past 10 years it really has become my life, the past couple of years have been incredible and I've been able to work as an architect in London, New York, Los Angeles, Singapore, Sydney and in Melbourne I set up a local chapter of the international charity Architecture for Humanity. [http://www.linkedin.com/in/andrewkgreen]